 When chaos ensues, you won't be able to think rationally.
 Your survival may depend on whether you came up with an emergency plan in advance.
 The plan should apply in cases of a flood, earthquake, blackout or, of course, when a pack of zombies starts clambering across your front yard — and make sure everyone in your household has it down.

-Here's what your emergency plan should entail, according to the CDC:
+Here's what your emergency plan should entail, according to Ready.gov, a national public service campaign to help people prepare for, respond to and mitigate emergencies:

 - Pick two meeting places for your family, one close to your home and another farther away.
 These come in handy if family members are separated when an emergency kicks in, or if an immediate evacuation from your home becomes necessary (such as in the case of a fire).